 - Patterning: with the gems, the stars cut from the cookie cutters, etc.

 - Spelling words with the letters

 - Rolling the dough into different shapes with their hands

-- Comparing the homemade dough and Play Doh (texture)
+- Comparing the homemade dough and store-bought play dough (texture)

 - Playing bake shop (cherry and blueberry pies)